Xilin-Jiang/ATM/README.md

 cummulative_disease_weights <- new_weights$incidence_weight_sum
 ```

+The outputs of `loading2weights` has two elements: `topic_weights` are patient-level topic weights, referred to as *topic weights* in the  [ATM paper](https://www.medrxiv.org/content/10.1101/2022.10.23.22281420v2); this should be used when the aim is to understand individual comorbidity profiles. `incidence_weight_sum` is the sum of *diagnosis-specific topic weights* $z_{sn}$ in the ATM paper; this is a more useful metric for prediction, as it represent the cumulative comorbidity burden of each individual.

-## Visualise the comorbidity loadings.
+## Visualise the comorbidity topic loadings
-To visualise the disease topics inferred from the data set, use the `plot_age_topics` functions.
-To use this function, you need th specify `disease_names`, disease topics `trajs`, title of the plot `plot_title`, and an optional age starts point to adjust the x-axis labels in case the supplied topic loadings does not start from age 0.
+To visualize the disease topics inferred using ATM, use the `plot_age_topics` functions.
+To use this function, you need th specify `disease_names`, disease topics `trajs`, title of the plot `plot_title`, and an optional age starts point `start_age` to adjust the x-axis labels in case the supplied topic loadings does not start from age 0.
 You could also specify how many disease you want to show using `top_ds`.

-`disease_names` and `trajs` could be extracted from the output variable from `ATM_wrapper`. `disease_names` is the name of diseases ordered as `ATM_results$ds_list$diag_icd10`, assuming `ATM_results` is output of `ATM_wrapper`.
-While you could directly use the disease code, we recommend you use meaning disease discription as it will directly shows on the output figure.
-Similarly, `trajs` could be obtained by subsetting one matrix from `ATM_results$topic_loading`.
-For example `ATM_results$topic_loading[,,3]` is the third topics of the inference result.
+`disease_names` and `trajs` could be extracted from the output variable from `ATM_wrapper`.
+Assuming `ATM_results` is output of `ATM_wrapper`, you could  use`ATM_results$ds_list$diag_icd10` as the input for `disease_names`, which provides the names of the diseases in the order of the *topic loadings*.
+While you could directly use the disease code, we recommend you use meaningful disease description as it will directly shows on the output figure.
+Similarly, `trajs` could be obtained by slice one matrix from `ATM_results$topic_loading`.
+For example `ATM_results$topic_loading[,,3]` is the topic loading from the third topic.

-If not clear about the inputs above, please test and check code below, which provides an example of disease topic visualisation.
+If not clear about the inputs above, please test and check code below, which provides an example of disease topic visualization.
 ```r
 disease_list <- UKB_349_disease %>%
   dplyr::left_join(disease_info_phecode_icd10, by = c("diag_icd10"="phecode" )) %>%